 With the release of GP Power Tools build 21 in July 2016, the special introductory offer finished and the pricing model for the product was changed.
 GP Power Tools has many features and our research showed that some features were not being used by some users.
 To allow users to only pay for the features they wanted to use, the product was broken into three modules:

 - Database Tools

 With the upcoming release of GP Power Tools build 22, there has been a number of new features added.
 These are now shown in the list of features below.
 See this article for more information on what is new in build 22:

 Below is the summary descriptions of what each module does:

 - Avoid data entry errors!
 Company based colour schemes provide an immediate visual cue to which company is being used.

-- Gain full administrative and audit control on your security system.
+- Gain full administrative and audit control of your security system, including Deny-Based Security.

 - Roll out Dex.ini setting changes to all workstations.